 7. In the SSL Trust drop-down box, select the SSL Trust your email server supports.

-8. In the User Name box, type the email address you want to authenticate used to authenticate to the SMTP server you mentioned in Step 3.
+8. In the User Name box, type the email address you want to use to authenticate to the SMTP server you mentioned in Step 3.

 9. In the Authentication option box, select the authentication as OAuth.